⌘K

 com.google.devtools.ksp.processing.SymbolProcessorProvider

-Inside of the SymbolProcessorProvider define your provider with full packageName and ClassName, like the below example
+Inside the SymbolProcessorProvider define your provider with full packageName and ClassName, like the below example

 com.example.compiler.MyCompilerProcessorProvider